3 Best Practices for Data Privacy

 And by continuously tracking and monitoring data security incidents – including breaches, unauthorized access and data leaks – you can gauge how effective your data security measures are.
 Take time to analyze incident trends and root causes – these are what will help you identify areas for improvement, so you can get the right corrective actions in place.

 Dedicated data privacy functionality in GRC software can help here.
-For example, SureCloud’s Aurora platform allows you to automate key data privacy assessments with built-in workflows, document your data inventory, manage compliance and reporting requirements and respond to subject access requests – all in one platform.
+For example, SureCloud’s GRC platform allows you to automate key data privacy assessments with built-in workflows, document your data inventory, manage compliance and reporting requirements and respond to subject access requests – all in one platform.

 Thanks to plug-and-play pre-built workflows, out-of-the-box question banks and real-time reporting capabilities, data privacy management has never been quicker or easier.